 Oh, and did I mention that I fell over and injured my ankle a few days before the walk?

 After falling on my ankle in Mount Maunganui, I’d spent the past five days confined to my bedroom, ankle raised, occasionally leaving to stagger around outside.
-I’d yet to tell Dustin and Dave how much pain I was in so was happy when they let me rest without comment.
+I’d yet to tell Dave how much pain I was in so was happy when he let me rest without comment.
 With not much movement, I’d managed to reach the point where I was able to walk at my normal pace without feeling any pain unless I put my foot at a dodgy angle or touched my ankle.

 That’s totally fine for a 25 kilometre hike, right?

 I wasn’t anywhere near healed but being so desperate to complete the hike, I forced myself to remain quiet and insisted that I was fine to walk it.